avsavani/HubermanGPT/README.md

 Search was created with [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings) (`text-embedding-ada-002`).

-First, we loop over the transcription files break each file down into chunks and generate embeddings for each chunk of text.
+First, we loop over the transcription files, break each file down into chunks, and generate embeddings for each chunk of text.

-Then in the app we take the user's search query, generate an embedding, and use the result to find the most similar passages from the book.
+Then in the app, we take the user's search query, generate an embedding, and use the result to find the most similar passages from the book.

 The comparison is done using cosine similarity across our database of vectors.